coertklaver/solve-it/.github/ISSUE_TEMPLATE/propose-new-technique-standard.md

 * Refer to [CASE Ontology A-Z](https://ontology.caseontology.org/documentation/entities-az.html) to see if any suitable CASE entities exist to model the output of the technique.

 ### Proposed CASE output entity (if none are suitable):
 You can propose a CASE output entity here if you think it would be useful to model in CASE.
+You can also submit a proposed class directly via the [CASE Issue Tracker](https://github.com/casework/CASE/issues)

 ### References
 A list of references to support any details provided above.
 Harvard is used for now but we will move to bibtex representations in future.